VarshiniiiiBM/CSPM_Project/meeting_minutes.md

 * Include more slides from next meeting
 * In the next weeks meeting along with Prof Klein everybody must present for 5 mins (min 4 - max 6)
-* Focus more on the results of what we have done in the project already.
+* Focus more on the results of what we have done in the project already and not what you are planning to do; there can be a small outlook for future work (1 min for each student)
 * See the coil of the other group.

-1.Next weeks Agenda and meeting minutes will be done by Anisha
+1.Next weeks Agenda and meeting minutes will be done by Anisha.
+Please prepare everything (switch on the projector etc...) so that we can directly start 10:00 without further delay.
+Anisha will also give a short overview of the agenda at the beginning (2..3min)

 2.Smit will collect the wire from professor at 9.00 am in the lab

 11.10-11.30 - Abhyshek